mfoemmel/fig/BUGS.md

 - `sftp:` URLs are subject to https://github.com/net-ssh/net-sftp/issues/27.
-- Packages containing symlinks fail to install on Windows.
+- Packages containing symlinks fail to install on Windows.  libarchive doesn't corectly report them as symlinks.
 - Bad values in `FIG_HOME` and `FIG_REMOTE_URL` produce nasty errors.
 - URLs with query parameters or involve redirects are untested.
 - Repository locking doesn't happen on Windows.